fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 > Windows MDM features are not ready for production and are currently in development.
 These features are disabled by default.
-Generated when a user turns off MDM features for all Windows hosts.

 ##### fleet_mdm_windows_wstep_identity_key_bytes